yahayakayode/Exploratory-Data-Analysis-and-Prediction-of-Chronic-Kidney-Disease-Using-Machine-Learning-Technique/README.md

   However, this usuaally occur at the advance stage of chronic kidney disease and symptoms will only show up at a severe stage which often call urget medical attendant.

 ### Project Overview
 The objective of this project is to write a standard code that can be used across biomedical data science project.
 The dataset used for the proof of concept can help physicians to get better understanding of of Chronic Kidney Disease (CKD) using various measurements and biomakers.
-The dataset used for this project can be found here
+The dataset used for this project can be found [here](https://archive.ics.uci.edu/dataset/336/chronic+kidney+disease)

-Specifically, the project will help physicians have an in-depth understanding of of:
+Specifically, the project will help physicians have an in-depth understanding of:

 - Risk factors for Chronic Kidney Disease
 - Potential Chronic Kidney Disease sub-types